 Monitoring and Prevention

 Alright, so what can be done about flash floods like these?
 Some communities utilize artificial ponds that capture runoff before it hits populated areas.
-Officials in Howard County (the home of Ellicott City) have decided to build a few of these and they're in the process of setting up flood-monitoring sensors at 16 locations around the regional watershed.
+Officials in Southern China (home of Zhengzhou) have spent decades rethinking flooding management, particularly how to manage the Yangtze River, China's longest.
+The focus since 1998 has been on nature-based solutions, including planting billions of trees and restoration of floodplains along the Yangtze.